Individualised Funding

 Vision West

-• helps you understand IF
+• Help you understand IF.

-• administers payments for the support services
+• Administer payments for the support services.

-Your IF Host must also check that the service is working well and report back to the Ministry about it.
+• Check that the service is working well and report back to the Ministry about it.

 If you want your IF Host to be responsible for recruiting, training and paying your support workers and possibly managing the legal aspects of your service, your IF Host may do so for an extra fee that they set and you pay.